 FINTRAC was established by, and operates within the ambit of, the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA) and its Regulations.
 The Centre is one of several domestic partners in Canada’s anti-money laundering and anti-terrorist financing (AML/ATF) regime, which is led by the Department of Finance.

 To be the leader in the exploitation of financial intelligence

 FINTRAC fulfills its mandate by engaging in the following activities:

-- Receiving financial transaction reports and voluntary information on money laundering and terrorist financing in accordance with the legislation and regulations and safeguarding personal information under our control;
+- Receiving financial transaction reports and voluntary information in accordance with the legislation and regulations;

 - Ensuring compliance of reporting entities with the legislation and regulations;